ravikumarmn/ravikumarmn.github.io/_tabs/about.md

 ## 🌱 Specialization

 In the field of **Retrieval Augmented Generation**, I excel in utilizing:
-- `Hugging Face Language Models & Embeds 🤗`
+- `Hugging Face Language Models & Embeddings 🤗`
 - `Cohere 🌟`
 - `ChromaDB 📚`
 - `Weaviate 🔍`